Brexit: Amazon FBA stops inventory transfers between the EU and the UK – Here’s what sellers can do!

 • After Brexit, Amazon will not fulfill FBA orders from the EU to the UK or vice versa; this also affects orders via the European Fulfillment Network (EFN).

 • Brexit has no impact on pan-European orders outside the United Kingdom.
-Amazon FBA/EFN will continue to make inventory transfers between European logistics centers and fulfill orders on the German, French, Italian, or Spanish websites.
+Amazon FBA/EFN will continue to make transfers of inventory between the European logistics centers and fulfill orders on the German, French, Italian, or Spanish websites.

-To minimize the impact of Brexit on their Amazon FBA business, sellers should start preparing changes to their operations now.
-The simplest way to prevent upcoming issues is certainly to deactivate the Amazon UK marketplace.
-However, this is likely the worst solution for many sellers, especially if a certain percentage of revenue is generated on amazon.co.uk.
+To minimize the impact of Brexit on their own Amazon FBA business, sellers should start preparing changes to their operations now.
+The simplest way to prevent the upcoming issues is certainly to shut down the Amazon UK marketplace.
+However, this is likely to be the worst solution for many sellers, especially if a certain percentage of revenue is generated on amazon.co.uk.

-The e-commerce giant suggests two additional solutions to sell in both the EU and the UK after Brexit without using the European Fulfillment Network:
+The e-commerce giant suggests two additional solutions to sell in both the Pan-EU and the UK after Brexit, without using the European Fulfillment Network:

-1. Sending goods directly by the seller to an Amazon logistics center within the United Kingdom.
-This also means that sellers must split their inventory.
+1. sending goods directly by the seller to an Amazon logistics center within the United Kingdom.
+This also means that sellers will have to split their inventory.
 Goods stored on the continent or on the British island will then no longer be available for orders from the respective other area.

-2. Using an external shipping service provider for order fulfillment via FBM.
-With this approach, especially for branded goods, the question arises as to how the loss of FBA status and the Prime logo will affect the chances of winning the Buy Box.
+2. the seller’s own shipping of orders through an external shipping service provider via FBM.
+In this approach, especially with commercial goods, the question arises to what extent the loss of FBA status and the Prime logo will affect the chances of winning the Buy Box.

-Both solutions share the fact that in the future, the marketplace seller will be responsible for transporting the goods across the new customs border and must comply with all legal requirements.
-This may include a valid VAT identification number for the United Kingdom, EORI numbers, or certain licenses.
+Both solutions have in common that in the future, the marketplace seller will be responsible for transporting the goods across the new customs border and must also comply with all legal requirements.
+This may include, for example, a valid VAT identification number for the United Kingdom, EORI numbers, or certain licenses.
 The specific requirements that must be met also depend on whether there will be a trade agreement or not.
-Many issues, such as VAT regulations, remain unresolved.
+Many issues, such as the regulations regarding VAT, remain unresolved so far.

-Whether and when after Brexit the Amazon FBA or Pan EU program will be available for the UK is still completely uncertain and should be doubted at this time.
+Whether and when after Brexit the Amazon FBA or Pan-EU program will also be available for the UK is still completely uncertain and should be doubted at this point in time.

 Image credits in the order of the images: © tanaonte – stock.adobe.com / © FrankBoston – stock.adobe.com